Characterization and enumeration of 3-regular permutation graphs: Conclusion

 \section{Conclusion}

 We have proven that there are infinitely many $r$-regular permutation graphs for $r\geq 3$ and given a complete characterization of $3$-regular permutation graphs in terms of blow-ups of paths.
-It is perhaps surprising that all $3$-regular permutation graphs are blow-ups of a path.
-Unfortunately, this is not the case for all $r$-regular graphs in general.
-In particular, we found a counterexample when $r=4$ (see Figure~\ref{Counterexample}).
+While it is perhaps surprising that all $3$-regular permutation graphs are blow-ups paths, this is not the case for all $r$-regular graphs in general.
+In particular, Figure~\ref{Counterexample} is a counterexample with $r=4$.

 The graph from Figure~\ref{Counterexample} can be constructed by blowing up a $4$-runged ladder.
 More specifically, if $G$ is the $4$-runged ladder whose vertices are labeled as they appear in a Hamiltonian path starting and ending on a degree $2$ vertex, then the graph from Figure~\ref{Counterexample} is $G[K_2,K_1,K_1,K_2,K_2,K_1,K_1,K_2]$.
 Note that $G$ is a permutation graph with realizer $[3,5,1,7,2,8,4,6]$.
 This observation, along with the lemma below, indicates that the permutation graph from Figure~\ref{Counterexample} is not the blow-up of a path.